sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 Quickstart for Cloud Images
 ===========================

 Rackspace Cloud Images enables you to create and manipulate filesystem snapshots of your Cloud Servers.
+Custom images can be used as data backups or as *gold* images used to launch additional servers.
+Images can also be shared among several Rackspace accounts.

 Images that you capture are stored in Cloud Files.

-Images that you create can also be shared with other Rackspace accounts.

 Concepts
 ========